 All Trainee Officials are required to wear plain White Polo Shirts to Meets.

 Trainee Officials can gain practical experience at Tier 3 Meets and below.
 For further information on Meets and when you can attend, please see our event Calender here.

 All trainee Officials are also required to apply for the following prior to the completing practical hours:

 Step 4 - Assessment

 Officials must have a “practical” assessment by an approved assessor before they are deemed competent in an area - and are able to request an assessment once they feel they are competent.

 Officials must contact the Development Manager on (08) 9328 4599 to request an assessment.

-This request will then be approved by the Technical Official (TEO) Committee prior to assessment being undertaken.
+This request will then be approved by the Technical Education Official's (TEO) Committee prior to the assessment being undertaken.
 Please refer to the Assessor Guidelines below for further information.